seamustuohy/seamustuohy.github.io/about.md

 **version 1**

 My focus’ include internet access, privacy, and censorship circumvention; information and operational security; and the intersection between human rights and technology.
-I also have a deep interest in the coordinated collection and sharing of threat information sharing.
+I also have a deep interest in the coordinated collection and sharing of threat information.

 **Version 2**

 My focus' include the intersection between human rights and technology; supporting free access and exchange of knowledge; Internet measurement and research; and censorship circumvention, privacy, and security practices and tools.
-I also have a deep interest in the coordinated collection and sharing of threat information sharing.
+I also have a deep interest in the coordinated collection and sharing of threat information.